How to Start a Business From Home

 Disclaimer: Nothing in this article should be construed as legal, financial or tax advice.
 Please always consult a knowledgeable professional advisor.

 Sometimes the best ideas are born from challenging situations.
-During the pandemic, it’s been inspiring to see businesses pivot and new entrepreneurs leaning in and starting a business from home.
-If this sounds like you, we’re here to help!
-This step-by-step guide is intended to help learn how to start a business from home.
+During the COVID-19 pandemic, it’s been inspiring to see new entrepreneurs seize opportunities and take the initiative to start a new business.
+If this sounds like you, you’re in the right place!

 Develop your home-based business idea

 There are multiple steps to starting a home business, but the first and most important one is to come up with an idea.
 Have you identified a gap in the market you can fill?
 Or is there something you’re extremely passionate about and want to share with the world?
 Either is a great reason to open a business – so long as there is a demand.

 As you develop your ideas, you’ll need to consider what unique strengths and skills you and your business can offer.
 Think about why this might appeal to the market and what the market will pay you to do.
 Channel your inner ‘Ikigai’ to help you define your business’s ‘reason for being’.

 Next, you want to decide what type of home-based business you want to run.
 You might be interested in selling a product to a consumer, so elements like manufacturing, warehousing and shipping will need to be considered.
 Services on the other hand, like consulting, require relationship building and frameworks for knowledge sharing.

 There’s also combination businesses, like at-home salons and online food businesses that need to manage both tangible and intangible components, for example, food and customer loyalty

 Business models differ significantly depending on whether you want to offer a product or service, or a combination of both.
 When considering what small business to start from home, it’s important to identify which direction you want to go in.